ucg8j/blog/posts/grokking-algorithms.md

 </div>

 For the Laptop, it can't fit in any bag <3kg.
 So we drop down the values from the cell immediately above.
 At 3kg, taking the Laptop at $2000 is better than the cell value immediately above.
 Lastly, at 4kg *only* taking the laptop would be less than the value above of $3000.
-However, if we took the Laptop wit hthe 4kg bag, we would have 1kg left over.
+However, if we took the Laptop with the 4kg bag, we would have 1kg left over.
 What's the best possible thing we could take at 1kg - a Guitar.
 Therefore, the optimal solution for 4kg is a Laptop + Guitar.

 <div class='twrap'>